OpenBCI/Documentation/website/docs/Software/OpenBCISoftware/01-OpenBCI_GUI.md

 ### Open The OpenBCI GUI Project in Processing & Launch It!

 :::note
-If you are on Windows, set Processing to 'Run this program as an administrator'.**
+If you are on Windows, please set Processing to `Run this program as an administrator`.
 :::

 When you get Processing running again, you will see a window open up.
 This is the Processing IDE (Integrated Development Environment).
 Select `File > Open` and open the `OpenBCI_GUI.pde` file from where you saved your fork or clone of the repository.